 The India-Canada Studies certificate is a great starting point for graduate studies in South Asian studies or other related disciplines.

-According to the Canada 2011 Census, the second largest ethnic group in Abbotsford is South Asian, comprising 22.4% of the population.
+According to the Canada 2016 Census, the second largest ethnic group in Abbotsford is South Asian, comprising 21.7% of the population.
 In fact, the Abbotsford metropolitan area has Canada's highest proportion of ethnically Indian citizens.
-Wikipedia reports that as of 2006-2009 the Punjabi language was spoken by 39.3% of Abbotsford households, making it the second most-commonly spoken language at home after English.
+A 2014 report by the City of Abbotsford states that the Punjabi language is spoken by 20.6% of Abbotsford households, making it the second most commonly spoken language at home after English and/or French.

 B.C. and Canada have major economic and cultural ties to India.
 India has one of the world’s fastest-growing economies with a rising per capita income and expansion in many industries.
 The two countries are developing opportunities for exporters, investors, and innovators from both nations.